freechipsproject/chisel-lang-governance/constitution.md

 ### Our Pledge
-In the interest of fostering an open and welcoming environment, we as contributors and administrators pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, bodysize, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and administrators pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.